mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 layout: single
 title:  "FTP server on K8s with F5"
 categories: [kubernetes]
-tags: [kubernetes, openshift]
+tags: [kubernetes]
 excerpt: "FTP is a legacy protocol that requires specific knowledge.
 Most young engineers have never used it.
 Kubernetes is modern, but complicated.
 Most senior engineers have never used it.
 Let's do this!" #this is a custom variable meant for a short description to be displayed on home page
 toc: true
 ---

 ### Background
-After 5 years honing Kubernetes expertise, I was happy to undertake a challenge: expose an FTP server from within Kubernetes, using Azure Red Hat OpenShift (ARO), and protecting with F5 BIG-IP.
-Here's how I did this.
+After 5 years honing Kubernetes expertise, I was happy to undertake a challenge: expose an FTP server from within Kubernetes, and protecting with F5 BIG-IP.
+I'll do this using Azure Kubernetes Service (AKS) as an example environment.

 **Isn't FTP a legacy technology?** Yes, FTP has been around since the early 70's.
 It was designed for efficient tranfer of files, and although it's insecure by default, it's still commonly seen today
 {: .notice--info}